 A marxist and materialist, I muse often on religion.
 Those who ridicule its fairy tales, and think that in so doing they demolish its premises, have not understood those premises.
 That highly intelligent men and women, known as such through their achievements in other fields, believe in a supreme deity certainly does not confirm said deity’s existence but should give us pause for thought.
 What’s going on?

-Explanation of life’s origins and putative teleological purpose seem to me the least of it, easily blown out of the water; most resoundingly by a Darwin whose key findings would in our life time, though sadly not his, be hugely corroborated by technologies not available to him.
+Explanation of life’s origins and putative teleological purpose seem to me the least of it, easily blown out of the water; most resoundingly by a Darwin whose key conclusions would in our life time, though sadly not his, be hugely corroborated by technologies not available to him.
 But religion offers other benefits not to be sneezed at.
 Most obvious are its political advantages, and I don’t just mean hoodwinking the masses.
 The great strides forward, after the neolithic revolutions, were enabled by the nation-building glues of Judaism and Buddhism, Hinduism, Islam and Christianity.
 But that aspect isn’t my focus either.
 The one I return to over and over is our very human yearning for transcendance.
 I could write a book on that, floating my thesis that spiritual transcendance is not different from its aesthetic version: the humbling power of finding oneself alone on a Helvellyn snow clad and sunlit .. our marvelling at an elegant mathematical proof or snatch of Coleridge in full flow .. that silencing awe, way beyond mere arousal, as for the first time a lover undresses for us ..

 You say I took the Name in vain/I don’t even know the Name/But if I did well, really, what’s it to ya?/There’s a blaze of light in every word/It doesn’t matter which you heard/The Holy or the broken Hallelujah.
 Leonard Cohen